Reed-Math241/denverweed/README.md

 ```

 It also contains `weed_wider`, a pivoted, untidy version of `weed` which
-may be useful for certain graphs, containing 4 variables and 45
+may be useful for certain graphs, containing 4 variables and 45 rows
-observations

 ``` r
 head(weed_wider)